 If a student withdraws for medical and/or psychological reasons, the transcript will indicate the date of the leave of absence and WIs (withdrawal due to illness) for each course.

 Mandatory Medical Leave of Absence

-In some instances, students are required to withdraw due to academic deficiency.
+In some instances, students are suspended due to academic deficiency.
 Explanations on this status and procedures can be found at https://www.kenyon.edu/directories/offices-services/registrar/course-catalog-2/administrative-matters/maintenance-of-academic-standards/

 Disciplinary Suspension (Conduct)

-In some instances, the College may require the student to leave campus due to a disciplinary suspension for academic infractions or conduct.
-Explanations on this status and procedures can be found in the student handbook.
+In some instances, the College may require the student to leave campus due to a disciplinary suspension for academic infractions or conduct violations.
+Explanations on this status and procedures for the Academic Infractions board can be found under Academic Integrity at Kenyon College; student conduct procedures can be found in the student handbook.

 Readmission to the College

-A student who has been granted any type of leave, required to withdraw for academic reasons, or placed on disciplinary suspension must complete the following readmission procedures before the student is allowed to return to Kenyon College.
+A student who has been granted any type of leave or placed on disciplinary or academic suspension must complete the following readmission procedures before the student is allowed to return to Kenyon College.

-The student must send a letter to the Readmission Committee, to the attention of the dean of students, requesting formal readmission to the College.
-The letter should document how the student has spent their time away from the College, the resources they have in place to facilitate success in their return to the College, and the College resources that they anticipate utilizing upon their return to campus.
+Students on a leave of absence will receive an invitation to submit materials to the readmission committee.
+Requested materials include a letter documenting how the student has spent their time away from the College, the resources they have in place to facilitate success in their return to the College, and the College resources that they anticipate utilizing upon their return to campus.